HisKim1/Obsidian/Books/Atmospheric Modeling, Data Assimilation and Predictability.md

 	value: random
 	amplitude: realistic, estimated analysis uncertainty랑 compatible하게
 	> random initial perturbations do not grow as fast as the real analysis errors, even if they are in quasi-geostrophic balance.
-2. breeding & singular vector
+2. breeding & singular vector 등
 	underlying atm flow를 반영한 perturbation grow error를 사용

 ### 6.5.1 | breeding